harippriyas/multithreading/README.md

 Maybe for security.
 Prevent incorrect access.
 Maybe to assess about resources.

 ## Other Concepts
+### Java Classes
+- AtomicInteger: uses volatile and CAS (compare and swap) to update in atomic manner without locks.
+All classes in java.util.concurrent.atomic support lock-free, thread-safe programming on single variables.<br>
+  - Compare-And-Swap: an atomic instruction directly supported by most modern CPUs.
+Those instructions usually are much faster than synchronizing via locks.
+It compares the contents of a memory location to a given value and, only if they are the same, modifies the contents of that memory location to a given new value.
+All this is done as a single atomic operation.
+If the value has been updated by another thread at the same time, the write would fail.
+- Concurrent API -- classes in the java.util.concuurent package like Executor, CyclicBarrier, etc.
+- ConcurrentHashMap: map value is defined as volatile.
+The map is divided into segments.
+It is 32 by default but can be defined.
+No lock for read.
+Write lock is obtained for a segment.
+So you can have 32 threads modifying in parallel by default.
+-
 ### JVM Memory Model & Guarantees
 The memory model is about using stack for thread level isolation and heap for sharing between threads.
 Stack stores local primitive variables while heap stores objects.
 [Learn more](https://dip-mazumder.medium.com/java-memory-model-a-comprehensive-guide-ba9643b839e#:~:text=The%20Java%20Memory%20Model%20(JMM,framework%20for%20safe%20multi%2Dthreading).<br/>
 <b>Visibility Guarantees</b><br/>